aplteam/CommTools/README.md

 These functions and operators have these features in common:

 * They can all be interrupted by entering `∘∘∘`
-* They can be automated by setting certain variables within the `CommTools` namespace
+* They can be automated by creating a variable `∆Automation` within the `CommTools` namespace

   This allows you to automate tests that would otherwise require a human to interact with.
 * They unify the user experience